-The Patagonia Mesh Master II is one of my favorite fishing vests.
+The Patagonia Mesh Master II is a great fishing vest for use on hot summer days.
+The mesh heavy construction breaths extremely well.
 It is designed with ease of use in mind.
 It has six main vertical front pockets, all with secure velcro seals.
 All fly boxes are accessible without wasting time with zips.

-For more secure storage there is two large zipped side pockets, and several internal pockets perfect for tippet storage.
+For more secure storage there are two large zipped side pockets, and several internal pockets perfect for tippet storage.

 The vertical layout results in low bulk.
 Like most fly fishing vests, it comes with two tool attachment points.